PJ-Singh-001/Cubic/.github/ISSUE_TEMPLATE/bug_report.md

 **Cubic Log:**

- Cut and paste the log after running `cubic` from the command line
+ Cut and paste the log after running `cubic --verbose` from the command line

 **Screenshots**